-Full caveat, Pinterest isn’t useful for every business, BUT if you have a gorgeous physical product, Pinterest will be great for your business.
-Sign up for Tailwind, write some juicy SEOed posts that feature your products or services in it and pin every picture of every post.
+Full caveat: Pinterest isn’t useful for every business, BUT if you have a gorgeous physical product, Pinterest will be great for your business.
+Sign up for Tailwind, write some juicy SEO’d posts that feature your products or services in it, and pin every picture of every post.
 Pinterest is a slow growth tool so give it a few months, but after a while, you should start seeing a steady increase in traffic for an hour or two a week of work.

 11. Create video content if possible

-Everyone baulks at video content (because it’s hard and editing is tedious) but if you batch record some killer video content, it’s going to be a great asset for your business.
+Everyone baulks at video content (because it’s hard and editing is tedious) but if you batch-record some killer video content, it’s going to be a great asset for your business.
 Facebook loves video, and they prioritise that content because their users interact with it.
-It’s best to try and please Facebook as much as you can.
+Whether you’re in the middle of a business launch or 30 years down the track, it’s best to please Facebook as much as you can.